rifaterdemsahin/SonarQube/8_Packing/1_outline/consolidated_outline.md

 #### Lesson 2: **Setting Up SonarQube and Integrating with Your Codebase**

-- **In-Video Learning Question**: After setting up SonarQube, what is the first step to analyze your projectâ€™s codebase, and which configuration file do you need to modify?
+- **In-Video Learning Question**: After setting up SonarQube, what is the first step to analyze your project’s codebase, and which configuration file do you need to modify?

 #### Lesson 3: **Running a SonarQube Scan on Your Project**